ToshioCP/Gtk4-tutorial/src/sec20.src.md

 $ gtk4-icon-browser
 ~~~

-The icon named "dialog-warning" is something like this.
+The "dialog-warning" icon is something like this.

 ![dialog-warning icon is like ...](../image/dialog_warning.png){width=4.19cm height=1.62cm}